Olivia Chen, NP

 West Virginia’s nursing education programs offer well‑defined pathways for learners at every career level, from entry‑level certification to advanced clinical practice.
 Whether you’re earning your credentials as a Certified Nursing Assistant (CNA), advancing from a Registered Nurse (RN) to complete a Bachelor of Science in Nursing (BSN), obtaining licensure as a Licensed Practical Nurse (LPN), or training to become a Nurse Practitioner (NP), the state’s community colleges, universities, and healthcare systems blend rigorous coursework with hands‑on clinical experiences.
 With flexible online modules for working students alongside immersive practicum placements, West Virginia’s nursing programs equip graduates with the skills, professional credentials, and competitive salary potential needed to thrive across diverse care settings.

-Charlottesville, VA - Public 4-Year - virginia.edu
+Fairmont, WV - Public 4-Year - fairmontstate.edu

 Campus Based - Visit Website